open-component-model/ocm-spec/doc/model/elements.md

 - vendor specific labels

-  any organization using the open component model may define dedicated labels on their own.
+  any organization using the open component model may define labels on their own.
 Nevertheless, their names must be globally unique.
   Basically there may be multiple such labels provided by different organizations with the same meaning.
-But we strongly encourage organizations to share such types instead of introducing new type names.
+Such label names feature a namespace.

   To support a unique namespace for those label names vendor specific labels have to follow a hierarchical naming scheme based on DNS domain names.